Japan's ex-leader Shinzo Abe assassinated during a speech - NewsBreak

 Police said Yamagami was responding calmly to questions and had admitted to attacking Abe, telling investigators he had plotted to kill him because he believed rumors about the former leader's connection to a certain organization that police did not identify.

-Dramatic video from broadcaster NHK showed Abe standing and giving a speech outside a train station ahead of Sunday’s parliamentary election.
-As he raised his fist to make a point, two gunshots rang out, and he collapsed holding his chest, his shirt smeared with blood as security guards ran toward him.
+Dramatic video from NHK showed Abe standing and giving a speech outside a train station in Nara ahead of Sunday's parliamentary election.
+As he raised his fist to make a point, two gunshots rang out, and he collapsed holding his chest, his shirt smeared with blood as security guards run toward him.
 Guards then leapt onto the gunman, who was face down on the pavement, and a double-barreled weapon was seen nearby.

-Prime Minister Fumio Kishida and his Cabinet ministers hastily returned to Tokyo from campaign events elsewhere after the shooting, which he called “dastardly and barbaric.”
-He pledged that the election, which chooses members for Japan’s less-powerful upper house of parliament, would go on as planned.
+Prime Minister Fumio Kishida and his Cabinet ministers hastily returned to Tokyo from campaign events around the country after the shooting, which he called “dastardly and barbaric."
+He pledged that the election, which chooses members for Japan's less-powerful upper house of parliament, would go on as planned.

 “I use the harshest words to condemn (the act),” Kishida said, struggling to control his emotions.
-He said the government would review the security situation, but added that Abe had the highest protection.
+He said the government planned to review the security situation, but added that Abe had the highest protection.

-Even though he was out of office, Abe was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai, but his ultra-nationalist views made him a divisive figure to many.
+Even though he was out of office, Abe was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai.

 Opposition leaders condemned the attack as a challenge to Japan’s democracy.
 Kenta Izumi, head of the top opposition Constitutional Democratic Party of Japan, called it “an act of terrorism” and said it "tried to quash the freedom of speech ... actually causing a situation where (Abe’s) speech can never be heard again.”

-In Tokyo, people stopped to buy extra editions of newspapers or watch TV coverage of the shooting.
+In Tokyo, people stopped on the street to grab extra editions of newspapers or watch TV coverage of the shooting.
 Flowers were placed at the shooting scene in Nara.

 When he resigned as prime minister, Abe blamed a recurrence of the ulcerative colitis he'd had since he was a teenager.
 He said then it was difficult to leave many of his goals unfinished, especially his failure to resolve the issue of Japanese abducted years ago by North Korea, a territorial dispute with Russia, and a revision of Japan’s war-renouncing constitution.

-That ultra-nationalism riled the Koreas and China, and his push to create what he saw as a more normal defense posture angered many Japanese.
+That last goal made him a divisive figure.
+His ultra-nationalism riled the Koreas and China, and his push to create what he saw as a more normal defense posture angered many Japanese.
 Abe failed to achieve his cherished goal of formally rewriting the U.S.-drafted pacifist constitution because of poor public support.

 Abe was groomed to follow in the footsteps of his grandfather, former Prime Minister Nobusuke Kishi.
 His political rhetoric often focused on making Japan a “normal” and “beautiful” nation with a stronger military and bigger role in international affairs.

 Tributes to Abe poured in from world leaders, with many expressing shock and sorrow.
-U.S. President Joe Biden praised him, saying “his vision of a free and open Indo-Pacific will endure.
+U.S. President Joe Biden praised him for "his vision of a free and open Indo-Pacific will endure.
 Above all, he cared deeply about the Japanese people and dedicated his life to their service.“

-On Saturday, Biden called Kishida and expressed outrage, sadness and deep condolences on the shooting death of Abe.
-Biden noted the importance of Abe’s legacy including through the establishment of the Quad meetings of Japan, the U.S., Australia and India.
-Biden voiced confidence in the strength of Japan’s democracy and the two leaders discussed how Abe’s legacy will live on as the two allies continue to defend peace and democracy, according to the White House.

-Former German Chancellor Angela Merkel, whose tenure from 2005-21 largely overlapped with Abe’s, said she was devastated by the “cowardly and vile assassination.”
-Indian Prime Minister Narendra Modi declared Saturday a day of national mourning for Abe, and U.N.
-Secretary-General Antonio Guterres tweeted that he would remember him for “his collegiality & commitment to multilateralism.”
+Former German Chancellor Angela Merkel, whose time in office from 2005-2021 largely overlapped Abe’s, said she was devastated by the “cowardly and vile assassination.”
+Indian Prime Minister Narendra Modi declared Saturday to be a day of national mourning for Abe.

 Japan is particularly known for its strict gun laws.
 With a population of 125 million, it had only 10 gun-related criminal cases last year, resulting in one death and four injuries, according to police.
 Eight of those cases were gang-related.
 Tokyo had no gun incidents, injuries or deaths in the same year, although 61 guns were seized.

-Abe was proud of his work to strengthen Japan’s security alliance with the U.S. and shepherding the first visit by a serving U.S. president, Barack Obama, to the atom-bombed city of Hiroshima.
+Abe was proud of his work to strengthen Japan's security alliance with the U.S. and shepherding the first visit by a serving U.S. president to the atom-bombed city of Hiroshima.
 He also helped Tokyo gain the right to host the 2020 Olympics by pledging that a disaster at the Fukushima nuclear plant was “under control” when it was not.

-The end of Abe’s scandal-laden first stint as prime minister was the beginning of six years of annual leadership change, remembered as an era of “revolving door” politics that lacked stability.
+The end of Abe’s scandal-laden first stint as prime minister was the beginning of six years of annual leadership change, remembered as an era of “revolving door” politics that lacked stability and long-term policies.

 When he returned to office in 2012, Abe vowed to revitalize the nation and get its economy out of its deflationary doldrums with his “Abenomics” formula, which combines fiscal stimulus, monetary easing and structural reforms.